theopmw/recipe-box/README.md

 This site utilises [MongoDB Atlas](https://www.mongodb.com/) for data storage.

-See below for the schema of the site:
+See below for the data schema of the site:

 ![Database Schema](assets/images/readme_screenshots/information_architecture/info_architecture_schema.png)